 The most common symptom of water intrusion that I have been seeing these last years is water leakage above windows and doors.
 Because windows and doors are openings in exterior, structural walls, they must have 0he area above them supported.
 This is done with steel lintels, installed over the penetration so as to support the brick or block or stone above.
 But, because there will be water in the wall (rule #2), there must be drainage flashing above these lintels.
 This flashing is usually a special rubberized membrane.
 It is laid in downward stepping fashion, through the wall and over the exterior side of the lintel.
 This flashing forces downward traveling water to drain out above the window lintel.
 Some builders will also install weep wicks, lengths of a rope like material that extend up the membrane and help to wick the water out by evaporation.

 The main portion of the flashing that must go all the way through the walls (not always done right) and have its rear end turned up and secured to the inside of the wall (called back flashing and also not always done).
+This is well illustrated in the diagram, above (The diagram depicts a block and brick wall assembly,. but the principle is still the same).
 There should also be separate flashings at the two corner edges above the window or door (called end flashing).
 These serve to force the water to drain out and not run down the sides.
 Another important feature of this flashing should be a drip edge.
 This is a piece of metal, inserted into the lintel space, under the membrane, that will work to take the water away from the lintel edge and drip off.
 Drip edges are usually made of stainless steel so as to last.
 Without a drip edge, the water surface tension will cause it to just run around the outside edge of the lintel and cause it to rust.

 But these details are rarely done.
 Many times, the masons will put mortar in the space between the brick/block and the lintel (right).
 I regularly get calls from people who recently had their house or building re-pointed (tuck pointed) and now have water coming in above their windows.
 The masons saw a space and filled it with mortar.
 This causes the water to backup and finally drain inside.
 Some people, in an effort to avoid the regular re-painting maintenance of wooden window frames, decide to have them covered with metal cladding.
 But the people who do this work don’t always understand the reason for the open space above the lintel.
 They will extend the cladding over the drainage opening and caulk it shut. (far left).
 This often causes the water in the wall to rust the lintel, which expands and causes cracking at the upper window corners (above).
 And the most common cause is a homeowner getting carried away with home maintenance and caulking these spaces shut themselves.
 I have dubbed this problem as “Front Damming”.
 The water draining down the wall assembly cannot drain out and goes the only path left open, in and over the doors and windows.